alphagov/govuk-ask-export/README.md

 The exports are configured in [`config/pipelines.yml`](https://github.com/alphagov/govuk-ask-export/blob/master/config/pipelines.yml).
 Each pipeline represents a version of the CSV data being generated.
-Pipeline configured to export specific data fields or CSV columns listed under `fields` attribute.
+Pipelines are configured to export specific data fields or CSV columns listed under `fields` attribute.
 Each pipeline can specify zero or more export targets under the `targets` attribute.
 These are the names of the locations to which the file should be exported to.